 Christmas Fruit Cake

 Granted this is a project.
 But, if you’re a fruitcake fan it’s worth the effort.
 First up a little translation – a slow oven temperature is between 300-325 °F. Also, when this recipe was published in 1931 Prohibition was still in effect.
 I pour whiskey over the fruit and nuke it in the microwave until it plumps up (not the citron).
 A note about the citron, what you get in those plastic little containers at the grocery store is gross.
 If you like fruitcake it’s worth sourcing some good candied orange peel, or you can do it yourself, it’s not hard and there are recipes all over the web.
 See those three pounds of raisins?
 Instead I use one pound dried cherries, one pound chopped dried apricots, and one pound walnuts.
 If you soak the walnuts overnight in cold water it takes away the bitter flavor and makes them slightly moist, which is nice in the cake.

 You’ll notice it calls for a single loaf pan to bake the cake.
 How big would that loaf pan have to be?
-I use eight pans and I reduce the cooking time to two and a half hours.
+I use several pans (eyeball your batter and adjust accordingly) and I reduce the cooking time to two and a half hours.
 You know how to test a cake – when you insert a blade or toothpick in the center it should come out clean.

 Experiment, fruitcake is very forgiving.
 You can even wrap it in cheesecloth and make it tipsy before Christmas (brush it once a day with your favorite liquor).
 And, when it’s baking, oh, your house will smell divine.